techdivision/import-docs/pages/06.framework/05.plug-ins/docs.38.md

 ### How to implement a plug-in?

-The good example is the `TechDivision\Import\Plugins\GlobalDataPlugin` that is part of the M2IF core.
+The good example is the `TechDivision\Import\Plugins\GlobalDataPlugin` that is part of the Pacemaker Community core.
 Usually you don't have to write the plug-in from scratch, instead extend the `TechDivision\Import\Plugins\AbstractPlugin` class, that implements the `TechDivision\Import\Plugins\PluginInterface` which **MUST** be implemented by every plug-in.
 The interface defines the `setPluginConfiguration()` method, which expects the plug-in configuration with the optional parameters

 ```json
 {